NeuRoh1/Calcium_signal_processing/README.md

 Please be advised by the comments in the code and put appropriate modifications for your purpose.
 Thank you.

 Seung-Eon Roh
-Post-doc researcher
-Department of Neuroscience
-Johns Hopkins University
+Post-doc researcher @ Department of Neuroscience in Johns Hopkins University (sroh3@jhmi.edu)
-sroh3@jhmi.edu